williamgrosset/chapter/README.md

 - [License](#license)

 ## Overview
-Chapter provides structure, formatation, and conventions for writing commit messages amongst other developers on a project.
+Chapter is a open-source, C++ tool that provides conventions for writing Git commit messages amongst other developers.
+Chapter allows the ability to determine your own formatting of messages through custom rules defined below.
+Adding this tool to your project can help ensure that commit messages become standardized and informative.

 ## Usage
 0. JSON helper: `brew tap nlohmann/json` && `brew install nlohmann_json`